intersystems-community/ClassExplorer/README.md

 # CacheUMLExplorer
 An UML Class explorer for InterSystems Caché.
-It can build UML class diagram for any class in Caché.
+It can build UML class diagram for any class or even for whole package in Caché.

 ## Screenshots